neiromaster/drama-catch-up/README.md

 # Drama Monitor

 A script to automatically track and download new episodes of TV series.
+It runs in a continuous loop, checking for updates at a configurable interval.

 ## How It Works